 Confusion and mislabeling aside, SMIT could be a more effective training method.
 A 2013 study published in the European Journal of Sport Science looked at the endurance and sprint benefits of high-intensity and supramaximal interval training.
 The researchers found that SMIT led to greater improvements in performance than HIIT or continuous running.
 SMIT also provided the greatest benefits for physically active people, especially for women.

-Your body is like your car.
-If you put a bigger motor in your car, you'll burn more fuel while driving.
+Your body is like your car: If you put a bigger motor in your car, you'll burn more fuel while driving.
 With this analogy in mind, having more muscle will help make your interval training efforts more effective by helping you burn more calories.
 This is why strength training and maintaining muscle with proper training and eating strategies is absolutely critical for fat loss.
-The winning workout plan combines interval training with a comprehensive strength training plan.
+The winning workout plan combines interval training with a comprehensive strength-training plan.

 Like the name suggests, high-intensity interval training is intense and pushes your body hard, so it's important to allow for plenty of recovery time between workouts.
 You don't want to do too much throughout the week.
 Using high-intensity interval training three times per week will give you the best results while limiting the risk of injury.

 However, a small August 2012 study published in the International Journal of Sports Medicine found that adding low-impact aerobic exercise, such as cycling, will not jeopardize gains in strength or muscle size.
-And, of course, aerobic training increases your aerobic fitness.
-Light to moderate aerobic exercise is a great method to use on recovery days ─ between the more intense anaerobic (conditioning) interval training days.
+And, of course, cardio training increases your aerobic fitness.
+Light to moderate cardio is a great method to use on recovery days — between the more intense anaerobic interval training days.